WHYAMERICASUCKS.COM

 Pew's 2019 Race in America report found that 65 percent of Americans said it had become more common for people to express racist or racially insensitive views since Trump was elected president.
 A substantial 45 percent said such views had become more acceptable.

-That does not prove every later act of bias flowed from one politician.
-It does establish that many Americans experienced Trump's first rise as a shift in what people felt comfortable saying out loud.
+Many Americans experienced Trump's first rise as a shift in what people felt comfortable saying out loud.

-The second-term expectation is not neutral
+The second-term expectation is not racially neutral

 Pew's February 2025 survey found that 60 percent of Americans expected White people to gain influence under Trump's new administration, while 53 percent expected Black people to lose influence.
 Two-thirds of Black adults said people like them would lose influence.